smeisler/Meisler_ReadingFA_Associations/README.md

 - Make sure Singularity is loaded in your environment.
 - In terminal, navigate to the TractSeg code folder, and run `./submit_job_array.sh` to begin TractSeg.

-## Setp 3: Perform Tractometry and Compare Cohort Characteristics
+## Step 3: Perform Tractometry and Compare Cohort Characteristics
 - You should see a file called `subjects.txt` in your TractSeg derivatives folder.
 Open it and update the `/PATH/TO/BIDS` portion of lines 1 and 3 (beginning with `tracometry_path` and `plot_3d`) to direct to your BIDS directory.
 Feel free to rename this something more informative (e.g. `towre_group_difference.txt`)
 - Based on the analysis you want to run (correlation vs group difference) and your desired nuisance regressors, update line 28 in accordance with the directions written in the body of `subjects.txt`.
 - Save your HBN phenotypic data as `HBN_query.csv` and place it in your BIDS code directory.
 Download `HBN_query.ipynb` to your BIDS code directory, open it, and follow the directions in the notebook.
 This is mainly tailored towards analyzing HBN data but can be adapted to look at other data.